Black-Box Combinatorial Optimization with Order-Invariant Reinforcement Learning: Multivariate EDA With Order-Invariant Reinforcement Learning

 \section{Multivariate EDA With Order-Invariant Reinforcement Learning}

 Our proposed algorithm for discrete black-box problems is a multivariate EDA (see Section \ref{sec:multi_eda}) whose probabilistic model is encoded with a set of neural networks.
 The construction of a solution of the CO problem is seen as an episodic Markov Decision Process (MDP) with a reinforcement learning algorithm adapted for our setting.
+A toy example of generation of solutions and update of the model is displayed with a diagram in Appendix \ref{app:scheme}.